cuitianze/turbo-console-log-with-emoji/README.md

 ---

-You're more than welcome to participate in the development of the extension by creating pull requests and submitting issues, link of the project in github: https://github.com/Chakroun-Anas/turbo-console-log
+You're more than welcome to participate in the development of the extension by creating pull requests and submitting issues, link of the project in github: https://github.com/Chakroun-Anas/turbo-console-log, or the emoji version https://github.com/cuitianze/turbo-console-log-with-emoji

 ## Contact

 ---

-You can contact me on the following mail: chakroun.anas@outlook.com
+You can contact me on the following mail: chakroun.anas@outlook.com, or the emoji version author cuitianze123@gmail.com

 ## License

 ---

-MIT &copy; Chakroun Anas
+MIT &copy; Chakroun Anas && CuiTianze

 ---